dalungid/gembot/readme.md

   Automatically clicks the "View" button on 100% battles.

 - **API Mode**
-  Joins battles using the API (requires manual auth token).
+  Joins battles using the API (auto get auth token).

 ## Controls